LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/Troubleshooting-agent-tools.md

 ## Agent concurrency isn’t changing to “Default max number of conversations per agent”

-A LiveEngage customer changes the maximum number of conversations for all their agents to 10 by changing the value of default max number of conversations per agent from 20 to 10.
+A Conversational Cloud customer changes the maximum number of conversations for all their agents to 10 by changing the value of default max number of conversations per agent from 20 to 10.
 But they notice that some users are still being assigned more than 10 conversations.

 They check the settings for the users who are still being assigned more than 10 conversations and find that the value of their max no. messaging conversations (on the Edit user window) is 15.
 Why didn’t their setting change to 10?